lgotoole/hello-world/README.md

 # hello-world
 Hi!
-My name is Luisa, here to learn and contribute.
+My name is Luisa.
+I'm here to learn and contribute.